 5. Beauty Treatment aka ‘A good ol’ Pamper’

 Ireland is extremely rich in the amount of artistic talent its people are gifted with.
-A gift from an Irish based independent designer, really is a gift that keeps on giving.
+A gift from an Irish Artist or Designer, really is a gift that keeps on giving.
 Your mum will be delighted with a unique Irish made piece of art or design.
 You’ll be happy in the knowledge that you’re supporting a worthy business.
-And the artist or designer you purchase from will be able to continue creating those little pieces of happiness that we all need to survive in life.
-For inspiration check out:
+And the artist or designer you purchase from will be able to continue creating those pieces of happiness that we all need to survive in life.